elizabethhau/elizabethhau.github.io/index.md

   credit: Elizabeth Hau
   creditlink: http://elizabethhau.github.io/images/home-image.jpg
 ---
-I currently a masters student in  MIT's Leaders for Global Operations (LGO) program pursuing a dual degree in Electrical Engineering and Computer Science and MBA.
+I am currently a masters student in  MIT's Leaders for Global Operations (LGO) program pursuing a dual degree in Electrical Engineering and Computer Science and MBA.
 Prior to graduate school, I was a software engineer at Wayfair for 4 years.
 I graduated from Wellesley College, where I received a BA in Computer Science and minor in Mathematics.
 W

 <br>
 I enjoy traveling, eating, and playing sports (tennis, figure skating, squash, skiing, snowboarding).